gopaljha11321/gopaljha11321/README.md

 # Hello, I'm Gopal! 👋

 I'm a Full Stack Developer with a passion for creating meaningful and efficient software solutions.
-My expertise lies in C, C++, Java, and JavaScript.
+My expertise lies in C, C++, Python, Java, and JavaScript.
 I enjoy working on both frontend and backend technologies, building robust applications, and exploring new technologies to enhance my skills.

 # 💻 Tech Stack: